What is a Science Snack, anyway?

 Where do I get the supplies to build a Science Snack?

 Snacks are designed to be made with easily obtainable materials.
 Most supplies can be found at supermarkets, drugstores, or hardware or electronics stores.
-Check out our Supplies page for a list of great resources for all manner of Snack ingredients.
+For specialty items, it's often easiest to shop online.

 But I can’t find CDs anymore.
 And what’s a film can?